 If you already know how to jack up a car on an incline, you know why chocks are of critical importance to prevent the car from sliding downwards.

-How To Use A Jack On A Car?
+7 Steps To Use A Car Jack Safely

 Step 1: Park On A Flat Surface